NAMI HelpLine

 Rare/serious side effects

-Less than 10% of patients will experience skin rash, sweating, ringing in the ears, shakiness, stomach pain, muscle pain, thought disturbances, anxiety or angle closure glaucoma (symptoms of angle closure glaucoma may include eye pain, changes in vision, swelling or redness in or around eye).
+Less than 10% of patients will experience skin rash, ringing in the ears, shakiness, stomach pain, muscle pain, thought disturbances, anxiety, agitation, tremor, increased urination, or angle closure glaucoma (symptoms of angle closure glaucoma may include eye pain, changes in vision, swelling or redness in or around eye).

 Unlike many antidepressants, bupropion does not commonly cause sexual side effects and may be selected as an alternative treatment when antidepressant-induced sexual side effects are problematic.
-Sexual side effects include such problems as difficulty achieving orgasm or ejaculatory delay.
+Sexual side effects include difficulty achieving orgasm or delayed ejaculation.

 There is a low risk of cardiovascular adverse events associated with stimulating agents, including bupropion.
-This risk increases if you have heart disease, high blood pressure, previous heart attack, or irregular heartbeat, or when used with transdermal nicotine replacement products.
+This risk increases if you have heart disease, high blood pressure, previous heart attack, or irregular heartbeat, or when used with nicotine patches.
 In these cases, a thorough cardiovascular evaluation is recommended before starting this medicine.

 Are There Any Risks For Taking Bupropion For Long Periods Of Time?